best-rucking-gear-combat-sports

 Final Thoughts

 If you’ve been thinking about adding rucking into your routine, don’t get stuck overanalyzing gear.
+Just keep it simple and stay consistent.

 That’s where the real benefit comes from.